michaelpmoloney/-Android-Music-Downloader-and-Player/README.md

   /******************************************************************************************************************/

-App Instructions:
+App Instructions: <br/>
 FILLER IMAGE
 FILLER IMAGE
-FILLER IMAGE
+FILLER IMAGE <br/>
 Step 1.
 The user clicks get data.
-Their song collection is then retrieved from the database and listed with the song name and song duration.
+Their song collection is then retrieved from the database and listed with the song name and song duration. <br/>
 FILLER IMAGE
 FILLER IMAGE
-FILLER IMAGE
+FILLER IMAGE <br/>
 Step 2.
-The user selects a song and it is downloaded to their phone’s song directory (the directory is pictured before and after the song selection showing that the song has been downloaded to the phone)
+The user selects a song and it is downloaded to their phone’s song directory (the directory is pictured before and after the song selection showing that the song has been downloaded to the phone) <br/>
-FILLER IMAGE
+FILLER IMAGE <br/>
 Step 3.
 The song is automatically loaded into the Music Player of the app.
 Now the user can play, pause, and stop the song.